 Commodities - Agriculture • Manufacturing • Telecommunications • Construction • Mining • Private Investment • Banking • Exports • Energy

 Economic Background and Situation

-The economy has shown strong growth over the past 7+ years, averaging 6.8% a year, helped by 1) market-oriented economic reforms, 2) privatizations in the 1990s, and 3) programs since 2001 to promote trade and attract investment.
-The President and his economic team have continued these policies.
+Peru has continuously improved its GDP growth rate for the past 5 -6 years, helped by 1) market-oriented economic reforms, 2) privatizations in the 1990s, and 3) programs since 2001 to promote trade and attract investment.
+The current President and his economic team have continued these policies.